 The archives and libraries of the former municipal Richard Wagner memorial site represent an additional component.
 They themselves are based on the library of Carl Friedrich Glasenapp (1847-1915), author of the first and most comprehensive biography of Wagner, and a collection of various written and image documents.
 The director of the Richard Wagner Memorial, Dr. Manfred Eger (1927-2016), also took over the administration of the National Archives with the opening of the Richard Wagner Museum Bayreuth in Wahnfried House in 1976.
 The archives and administrative offices were originally located on the premises of the “Chamberlain House ” at Wahnfriedstraße 1, immediately next to Wahnfried House.

-Since 1986, the Wolfgang Wagner endowment has been part of the Richard Wagner Museum and National Archives.
+Since 1986, the Wolfgang Wagner Endowment has been part of the Richard Wagner Museum and National Archives.
 It contains material about the history of the Bayreuth Festival from 1951 to 1986 and represents the chronological continuation of the Richard Wagner family archives.
-After the reopening of the museum on 26th July, 2015, the shelves full of documentary material (in total some 230 metres in length!) were moved to Wahnfried House.
-By December 2016, the archives’ academic staff were able to unpack these items and pre-sort them for the first time, so that the materials could be made available to users of the National Archives on request.
+After the reopening of the museum 2015 the shelves full of documentary material (in total some 230 metres in length!) were moved to Wahnfried House and it is now, after finishing a digitization project, as part of the Collection online accessible.

 The responsibilities of the National Archives